-The amounts printed in the newspaper represent the total purchase amount, which includes the base tax amount, interest accrued through February 2020, and penalties.
-Additional fees include a \$10.00 certificate fee and a non-refundable processing fee ranging from \$1.00 to \$10.00 per parcel, dependent upon purchase amount, as well as any outstanding NSF fees unpaid at the time of the sale.
-For a purchase amount less than
+The amounts printed in the newspaper represent the total purchase amount, which includes the base tax amount, interest accrued through February 2022, and penalties.
+Additional fees include a \$10.00 certificate fee and a non-refundable processing fee ranging from \$1.00 to \$10.00 per parcel, dependent upon purchase amount, as well as any outstanding NSF fees unpaid at the time of the sale and the refundable fee charged by Real Auction.

-\$50.00 the fee to you is \$1.00, for a purchase amount less than \$200.00 your fee is \$5.00.
+The County processing fees are assessed as follows: For a purchase amount less than \$50.00 the fee to you is \$1.00, for a purchase amount less than \$200.00 your fee is \$5.00.
 Any purchase amount \$200.00 or greater, will carry a fee of \$10.00.